 The school's main points of entry for both day and boarding students are into Year 7, Year 9 and Sixth Form (Year 12).
 North Yorkshire County Council (NYCC) is responsible for administering admissions into Year 7.
+However, this year, we have been delighted to welcome Mrs Drummond to the staff team.
+Coordinating the admissions process, she can support the processes around admissions.
 The governors' Admissions Committee closely monitors the entrance test arrangements to ensure that the potential applicants and the school are not disadvantaged in any way.
 Once again, a record number of Y6 pupils took the test.

 Admission into Year 9 is managed by the school and aims to provide additional places for able boys and girls who, for whatever reason, did not gain a place at age 11.
 The application deadline is late January with test taken at the school in early February.
-This entry point again proved popular this year.
+This entry point again proved popular this year

 Every year the school admits many new students into the Sixth Form (Year 12) based on their achievements at GCSE.
-This year was no exception when 49 new students joined RGS.
+This year was no exception when a record 67 new students joined RGS.
 They quickly feel part of the school, contribute widely school life and achieve excellent results.
 They also bring a wealth of experience and talent which enhances the school community, and often become school office holders when they move to Year 13.
 The Sixth Form Open Evening took place in October - which is earlier than in previous years to allow Y11 students more time to make the careful decisions regarding sixth form application.